Dear R eaders:

 TOP

-EDWARD'S
+EDWARD'S MASSACHUSETTS

-MASSACHUSETTS GEOLOGICAL SURVEY
+GEOLOGICAL SURVEY

 1830-1833

-Edward Hitchcock
+Edward

-he undertook, each new assignment he accepted,
+new task he undertook, each new assignment he

-he threw himself into with every ounce of
+accepted, he threw himself into with every

-the meticulous crafting of his sermons early
+this in the meticulous crafting of his sermons

-in his career, his far-ranging travels in all
+early in his career, his far-ranging travels

 intensive preparations for teaching chemistry